designatednerd/FlickrSearcher/0-For-Instructor/4-ChallengeInstructions.markdown

 }
 ```

-Run the test again, and if it passes, the parser is working properly! :]
+Run the test again, and if it passes, the parser is parsing all the data you want properly! :]

 ##b) Test fetching user data from the API